JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 - compression algorithms

 ### Operations
 These are the same for graphs.
+Note: traversing is the same as searching!!

 - Add a node - If using a binnary tree to sort data, compare each item to the node, and then go left if < and right if >, then add it to the end.
 - Remove a node - Delete the node and then re-arrange all the items below to follow the same rules as the origional tree
-- bredth-first traversing (note: traversing is the same as searching!!)
+- bredth-first traversing (same as for graphs)
 - depth first traversing (all start at the root node and explore as far a possible before backtracking)
   - pre-order traversing (sometimes incorectly called depth first??)
   - post-order traversing